chadselph/akka-smpp/README.md

   val builder = new PduBuilder(defaultTypeOfNumber = TypeOfNumber.International) // override any defaults you want in here with by-name parameters builder.submitSm(sourceAddr = source, destinationAddr = dest, shortMessage = msg) // also lets you override anything
 ```

+## Is it "production ready"?

+Probably not.
+It has been used for internal tools and load testing, but as far as I know,
+not in any production scale, customer-facing systems.
+Because it has been used as a tool
+for inter-op testing, it has successfully parsed and sent PDUs to/from around one hundred
+carriers / SMS aggregators.

+If you've used it to build something bigger, feel free to reach out and let me know what problems you ran into.

 # Similar Projects
 There already exist several SMPP libraries in Java.
 To my knowledge, this is the only one in Scala.